TinyTorch Datasets

 See detailed documentation: datasets/tinytalks/README.md

-Downloaded Datasets (Auto-Downloaded On-Demand)#
+Optional Downloaded Datasets

-MNIST - Handwritten Digit Classification#
+MNIST - Handwritten Digit Classification

-Downloads to: milestones/datasets/mnist/ Size: ~10 MB (compressed) Used by: milestones/03_1986_mlp/02_rumelhart_mnist.py
+Downloads to: milestones/datasets/mnist/ Size: ~10 MB (compressed) Used by: Optional MLP extensions after the current TinyDigits milestone

 Contents: